 President and Chief Executive Officer

-Under Dr. Howard’s leadership, St. Michael’s officially opened two linked buildings — the Keenan Research Centre and the Li Ka Shing International Healthcare Education Centre — that together form the Li Ka Shing Knowledge Institute.
+Under Dr. Howard’s leadership, St. Michael’s officially opened two linked buildings — the Keenan Research Centre for Biomedical Science and the Li Ka Shing International Healthcare Education Centre — that together form the Li Ka Shing Knowledge Institute.
 This innovative facility brings the worlds of health sciences research and education together to advance patient care.
-The hospital has also received approval from the government to build a 17-storey patient care tower, with expected completion by 2018.
+The hospital has begun construction on a 17-storey patient care tower, with expected completion by 2018.
 This will culminate in the major revitalization of the hospital’s academic and patient care facilities.

 President of St. Michael's Foundation

 After a 22-year hiatus in Nova Scotia, Dr. Doug Sinclair rejoined St. Michael's in 2010 where his medical career first began.
-Following his graduation from the Faculty of Medicine at the University of Toronto in 1980, Dr. Sinclair completed his clerkship in Toronto, became chief resident of Emergency Medicine at U of T and an attending staff emergency physician at St. Michael's.
+Following his graduation from the Faculty of Medicine at the University of Toronto in 1980, Dr. Sinclair completed his clerkship in Toronto, became chief resident of Emergency Medicine at the Univeristy of Toronto and an attending staff emergency physician at St. Michael's.

 Dr. Arthur S. Slutsky